jeffbonnes/titanium_documentation/source/en/tutorials.md

 # Reporting other tutorials

-If you have a tutorial about something related to Titanium and would like to be listed here, please let us know by emailing info@appcelerator.com.
+If you have a tutorial about something related to Titanium and would like to be listed here, please let us know by [emailing us](mailto:docs@appcelerator.com).